Project progress and status updates

 - Click the Remind me to update the status every Friday switch

-Status updates will appear in the Project's Progress View and Conversations View.
+Status updates will appear in the Project's Overview and Messages.

 Print or delete a Status Update